 We now present brief information on women who excelled in medicine, mathematics, astronomy, instrument making and patronage, as examples for future research and further investigation.

-Throughout history and even as early as the time of Prophet Muhammad, there are examples of Muslim women making significant contributions to the improvement of the quality of the social and economic life of their societies.
+Throughout history and even as early as the time of the Prophet Muhammad, there are examples of Muslim women making significant contributions to the improvement of the quality of the social and economic life of their societies.
 They actively participated in management, education, religious jurisprudence, medicine and health as they were motivated by their concern for the affairs of the people.
 The Sharia (Islamic law) requires Muslims to have great concern for society in all spheres of life.
 Thus, throughout Islamic history the search for scientific knowledge was considered as an act of worship.
-With the arrival of Islam women were able to practice as physicians and treat both women and men particularly on the battlefields.
+With the arrival of Islam, women were able to practice as physicians and treat both women and men particularly on the battlefields.
 However, the strict segregation between men and women meant that women had little or no contact with men outside their immediate family.
-So the healthcare of Muslim women was mainly handled by other women, especially as it was socially improper for a man to attend a woman regarding matters of her health.
+Hence, the healthcare of Muslim women was mainly handled by other women.
 The following are some examples of some of Muslim women who contributed to the advancement of medicine.

 The title of the first nurse of Islam is credited to Rufayda Bint Saad Al Aslamiyya.
 But names of other women were recorded as nurses and practitioners of medicine in early Islam: Nusayba Bint Kaab Al-Mazeneya, one of the Muslim women who provided nursing services to warriors at the battle of Uhud (625 H), Umm Sinan Al-Islami (known also as Umm Imara), who became a Muslim and asked permission of the Prophet Muhammad to go out with the warriors to nurse the injured and provide water to the thirsty, Umm Matawe' Al-Aslamiyya, who volunteered to be a nurse in the army after the opening of Khaybar, Umm Waraqa Bint Hareth, who participated in gathering the Quran and providing her nursing services to the warriors at the battle of Badr.